 • Increased sensitivity to touch, temperature, and vibration

-• Changes in skin color and temperature, ranging from white and cold to red and warm
+• Changes in skin colour and temperature, ranging from white and cold to red and warm

 • Swelling and stiffness in the affected area